Ghizlane Chebbak

 Ghizlane Chebbak (غزلان الشباك; born 22 February 1990) is a Moroccan professional footballer who plays as a forward for Saudi Women's Premier League club Al Hilal SFC and the Morocco women's national team.
 She was named the player of the tournament in the 2022 Africa Women's Cup of Nations.
 She is the daughter of Larbi Chebbak, a player for the Morocco men's national team in the 1970s.

-In 2025, Ghizlane became the first Moroccan player and the second African player to win FIFPRO Best XI award in the World.
+In 2025, Ghizlane became the first Moroccan player and the second African player to win FIFPRO Best XI award.
+She was also named the 2025 African Women’s Player of the Year, becoming the first Moroccan recipient of the award.

 Club career

 Chebbak began her career with the club Ain Sebaa.
 Then, she joined Rachad Bernoussi.
 She first played with Wydad AC and then with Raja CA and then to the Municipal Club of Al-Ayoun.
 She played on the streets, with a boys' club, and began competing in senior women's football at the age of 13.

 In early 2011, Chebbak played with the Morocco women's national team in a friendly match against Egypt in Cairo.
 She scored a brace and Morocco won 2-1.
 Her performance drew interest from the leaders of the Egyptian club Misr Lel Makkasa SC.
 She joined the club during the 2010/11 season where she competed in the Egyptian Premier League.
 Her experience was cut short due to political instability in Egypt after the January 25 revolution.

 After a little experience in Egypt, she returned to Morocco to play for Al Nassim (Sidi Moumen) before joining AS FAR in 2012.

 Chebbak has won the Moroccan Women's Championship 10 times and the Moroccan Women Throne Cup 9 times with AS FAR.
 During the 2013-14 season, she was the top scorer in the league with 54 goals in 20 matches, a club record.
 She has been the top scorer in the league five times: 2014, 2015, 2016, 2017, and 2023.
 She has also been named "Player of the Year in Morocco" three times.

 Chebbak participated in the first edition of the CAF Women's Champions League which took place in Egypt in November 2021.
 AS FAR finished third.
 Chebbak played in all matches.
 She did not score any goals, but provided three assists.

 AS FAR won the CAF Women's Champions League in 2022 with a 4–0 victory over titleholders Mamelodi Sundowns.
 However, Chebbak did not play any matches due to injury.

 On 14 November 2023, Chebbak was nominated for the 2023 African Player of the Year and 2023 Interclub Player of the Year by CAF.

 In 2024, Chebbak signed for Levante Badalona in Spain's Liga F. She was the first Moroccan to move from a domestic club to a European club.